Student Scout and Guide Organisation

-The Student Scout and Guide Organisation (SSAGO) exists to support Scouts, Guides, and people who have never been members of a Scout or Guide Association, who are students at Colleges and Universities in the United Kingdom, and who are interested in the aims, objectives, and methods of The Scout Association and Girlguiding UK.
-Many universities have a Scout and Guide Club affiliated with the University Student Union, although it is optional for a club to be union affiliated to be part of SSAGO.
-Where a University or College has no club, students can join SSAGO as Individual or "Indie" members.
+The Student Scout and Guide Organisation (SSAGO) is an association that provides support to individuals who are students at colleges and universities in the United Kingdom.
+It caters to Scouts, Guides, and those who have not been affiliated with a Scout or Guide Association.
+SSAGO is particularly focused on individuals interested in the aims, objectives, and methods of both The Scout Association and Girlguiding, UK.

-Most clubs run a number of weekend and evening events during the term and longer events during university holidays.
-Each term one club organises a weekend open to all Club and Indie members of SSAGO called a Rally, in addition to this, a more formal event known as a Ball also takes place once per year.
+Numerous universities host Scout and Guide Clubs affiliated with their respective Student Unions.
+Although, union affiliation is optional for a club to be part of SSAGO, many choose to do so.
+In cases where a university or college lacks a dedicated club, students have the option to become Individual or "Indie" members of SSAGO.

-The oldest example of a Scout and Guide Club in the United Kingdom is the Oxford University Scout and Guide Group.
+The activities of these clubs typically include organising weekend and evening events throughout the term, as well as longer events during university holidays.
+SSAGO sponsors a termly Rally, open to all Club and Indie members, organised by a different club each term.
+Additionally, an annual formal event known as a Ball is hosted.

-After leaving University many members of SSAGO choose to join the Scout and Guide Graduate Association (SAGGA).
+The Oxford University Scout and Guide Group stands as the oldest known example of a Scout and Guide Club in the United Kingdom.
+Upon completing their university education, many SSAGO members opt to join the Scout and Guide Graduate Association (SAGGA).